Ranking all 42 college football postseason games

 16.?Quick Lane Bowl:?Boston College?36,?Maryland?30

-If you bet the over in this one -- 43.5 points -- you won big.?Maryland,?0-5 against top-25 defenses and never scored more than 14 points, produced?touchdowns of 62, 30, 63 and 52 yards against the nation's No. 8 defense.?Boston College hadn't scored more than 26 points this season against a Power 5 team.
-They had 29 points by halftime.
+If you bet the over in this one -- 43.5 points -- you won big.?Maryland, which went 0-5 against top-25 defenses and never scored more than 14 points, produced?touchdowns of 62, 30, 63 and 52 yards against the nation's No. 8 defense.?Boston College hadn't scored more than 26 points this season against a Power 5 team.
+The Eagles had 29 points by halftime.
 So a lackluster matchup transformed into an exciting game.

 15.?Famous Idaho Potato Bowl: Idaho?61,?Colorado State?50